-While there is no dispute that the dairy industry is vital to our state, dairies must be responsible for the waste that they generate.
+In 2007-2008, approximately 400,000 acres (including both dairy cropland and traditional agricultural lands) of the Central Valley region was dedicated to growing dairy crops using dairy manure.
+By comparison, the total irrigated crop acres across the Central Valley region was estimated to be 5,500,000 acres for the 2025 water year., While these acreages are estimates and not directly comparable, they indicate that the total number of acres of dairy cropland is likely not more than one tenth of the total number of acres of traditional farms in our irrigated lands regulatory program in the Central Valley.
+Yet, as stated above, dairy manure accounts for one third of the total nitrogen applied to agricultural lands in the San Joaquin Valley and the Tulare Lake Basin.

 The total estimated nitrogen excretion amount from dairy cattle in the Central Valley has risen exponentially from 1945 to 2005.
 Higher annual nitrogen excretion is driven by the growth in the Central Valley dairy herd size and the growth in per-cow milk production.
-Total nitrogen excretion from the Central Valley dairy herd has increased by about 1,200 percent from less than 40,700 tons of nitrogen per year in the 1940s to 520,000 tons nitrogen per year in 2005.
-Dairies’ continued waste disposal to cropland through land application has now been demonstrated to adversely affect the beneficial uses of groundwater and cause severe social and economic impacts to communities in the Central Valley region who are reliant on groundwater as a drinking water source.
+Total nitrogen excretion from the Central Valley dairy herd has increased by about 950 percent, from less than 40,700 tons of nitrogen per year in the 1940s to 386,000 tons of nitrogen per year in 2005.

+It is therefore reasonable to conclude that dairy manure application to dairy cropland is responsible for a disproportionate share of nitrogen loading compared to nitrogen loading from traditional agricultural lands.
+While there is no dispute that the dairy industry is vital to our state, dairies must be responsible for managing the manure that they generate to avoid creating groundwater pollution.
+Dairies’ manure management has been demonstrated to adversely affect beneficial uses of groundwater and cause severe health, social and economic impacts to communities in the Central Valley region who are reliant on groundwater as a drinking water source.
 This cannot continue unabated.

-History of the Dairy General WDRs
+History of the 2013 Dairy General WDRs

-Beginning in 1982, the Central Valley Water Board waived the requirement for most dairy operators in the Central Valley region to file a report of waste discharge or obtain waste discharge requirements.
+Beginning in 1982, the Central Valley Water Board waived the requirement for most dairy operators in the Central Valley region to file a report of waste discharge (ROWD) or obtain waste discharge requirements.
 By statutory enactment, all waivers existing as of 2000 were automatically terminated in 2003 if not rescinded before then.
 In 2002, the Central Valley Water Board declared by resolution that it would issue a conditional waiver, waste discharge requirements, or National Pollutant Discharge Elimination System (NPDES) permits to the dairies in the Central Valley—although it was unable to do so before the deadline specified in the resolution.

-In 2007, the Central Valley Water Board issued Waste Discharge Requirements General Order R5-2007-0035 (2007 Dairy General WDRs) for existing milk cow dairies, which were those that were operating as of 2005 and that had filed a report of waste discharge in response to the Central Valley Water Board’s request in 2005.
+In 2007, the Central Valley Water Board issued Waste Discharge Requirements General Order R5-2007-0035 (2007 Dairy General WDRs) for existing milk cow dairies—those that were operating as of 2005 and that had filed a ROWD in response to the Central Valley Water Board’s request in 2005.

 The Asociación de Gente Unida por el Agua and the Environmental Law Foundation filed a petition asking us to review the 2007 Dairy General WDRs.
 After we dismissed the petition, the petitioners filed a petition for writ of mandate with the Superior Court of Sacramento County, arguing that the 2007 Dairy General WDRs were not consistent with the requirements of State Water Board Resolution No. 68-16, the Statement of Policy with Respect to Maintaining High Quality Waters of the State (Antidegradation Policy).